-This is the 2nd post in the blog series “MS Research Experience at CSE@IIT Kharagpur” where we cover how a student can apply (the application process), the eligibility criteria, how to prepare for the interview and the final decision of actually pursuing it.
+This is the 2nd post in the blog series “MS Research Experience at CSE@IIT Kharagpur” where we cover how a student can apply (the application process), the eligibility criteria, how to prepare for the interview, and the final decision of actually pursuing it.

 A small intro …

-Before 2017, the programme equivalent of MS Research was IIT Madras’s MS program and IIT Bombay’s M.Tech (Research Assistant) course.
-IIT Kanpur had then just launched their MS programme.
+Before 2017, the equivalent academic program to MS Research was IIT Madras’s MS program and IIT Bombay’s M.Tech (Research Assistant) course.
+IIT Kanpur had then just launched its MS program.
 IIT Kharagpur had its own MS (Research) program (quite old) but due to lack of documentation, it proved to be very difficult to actually understand the application process.
-We had to rely on some of the Quora questions answered by research scholars or pursue it through personal correspondence.
+We had to rely on some of the Quora questions answered by research scholars or pursue them through personal correspondence.

 In my personal opinion, sadly, the problem persists even today, in terms of official documentation for the outside or external students.
 I often find students asking me on LinkedIn (mostly) or through personal correspondence regarding the application procedure.
-I hope this post will help to addresses most of it.
+I hope this post will help to address most of it.

 Let’s start …

 We first cover the eligibility criteria, the application process, and the MS admission process.
-Please refer to the disclaimer notice of the first article of this blog series and holds true for all my articles in this series.
+Please refer to the disclaimer notice of the first article of this blog series which holds true for all my articles in this series.

-Eligibility criteria for MS programme
+Eligibility criteria for MS program

 Please refer to Section 3 of the official MS Rules and Regulations [Download link].
-I will highlight and also add few of the most important points but please go through the official documentation for clarity and completeness.
+I will highlight and also add a few of the most important points but please go through the official documentation for clarity and completeness.
 I will limit myself to the CSE department only.

-- There is no direct application procedure for the MS (Research) programme at IIT Kharagpur, unlike IIT Madras or IIT Bombay.
+- There is no direct application procedure for the MS (Research) program at IIT Kharagpur, unlike IIT Madras or IIT Bombay.
 This is because the MS scholar is only funded through a project and not funded by any form of institute fellowship.

-- A student has to first get selected for any project position like Junior Research Fellowship, Research Assistant, Senior Research Fellowship.
+- A student has to first get selected for any project position like Junior Research Fellowship, Research Assistant, or Senior Research Fellowship.
 All project-related matters are overseen by the Sponsored Research and Industrial Consultancy (SRIC) of IIT Kharagpur.

-- Once you are selected and join as a Project Fellow in the institute, you will be encouraged to pursue either MS or Ph.D. programme.
+- Once you are selected and join as a Project Fellow in the institute, you will be encouraged to pursue either MS or Ph.D. program.
 Usually, the PI of your project will become your guide or supervisor for your MS degree (however, this is not always true).
 So, it is very important to choose the right supervisor and therefore, the right project.
 I will cover it in more detail in the last point (Joining the program).

 Application Procedure for Project position

 As you may have rightly guessed from the previous section, you have to first apply for a project position.
-The project positions are available and advertised throughout the year at the Temporary Jobs webpage.
+The project positions are available and advertised throughout the year on the Temporary Jobs webpage.
 Each project has a Principal Investigator (PI) who is a faculty of the institute